MAIF/izanami/izanami-documentation/src/main/paradox/tutorials/spring.md

 ![Features](../img/tutorial/spring/features2.png)

-We have now to handle this in our application.
+We now have to handle this in our application.
 The `ShowsApi` class exposes two methods :

-* search : to search a show
+* `search` : to search a show
-* get : to get a show, this seasons and episodes
+* `get` : to get a show, this seasons and episodes

 Let's inject, the `FeatureClient`, `TvdbShowsApi` (to dialog with tvdb) and `BetaSerieApi` (to dialog with betaseries) :